djangoaddicts/django-pygwalker/docs/source/about.md

 # About

-django-pygwalker is a reusable django application that created pygwalk interfaces from querysets.
+django-pygwalker is a utility that creates PyGWalker interfaces from Django querysets.

+For more information on PyGWalker see the github repo available here: https://github.com/Kanaries/pygwalker

 <br/>